 Set a date for your team to meet to put the packs together.

 Time to create the care packs!
-Assuming you can meet together safely and with the proper precautions in place, decide also whether you’d like to include our postcards, with a handwritten message or drawing, or a generic flyer introducing Christadelphians and your local contact information.
+Decide also whether you’d like to include postcards, with a handwritten message or drawing, or a generic flyer introducing Christadelphians and your local contact information.

 Orders for either can be placed via the reimbursement form at the bottom of this page or by emailing: email@example.com